 Some special categories of personal data, such as information about health or medical conditions, is processed to carry out employment law obligations (for example, in relation to employees with disabilities and for health and safety purposes).

-[The Company uses other special categories of personal data, such as information about ethnic origin, sexual orientation, health or religion or philosophical belief, this is done for the purposes of meaningful equal opportunities monitoring or reporting.
+The Company uses other special categories of personal data, such as information about ethnic origin, sexual orientation, health or religion or philosophical belief, this is done for the purposes of meaningful equal opportunities monitoring or reporting.

-We [envisage] OR [do not envisage] that we will hold information about criminal convictions.
+We envisage that we will hold information about criminal convictions.

-[We will only collect information about criminal convictions if it is appropriate given the nature of the role and where we are legally able to do so.]
-[We will use information about criminal convictions in the following ways: Not Applicable to our business].
+We will only collect information about criminal convictions if it is appropriate given the nature of the role and where we are legally able to do so.
+We will use information about criminal convictions in the following ways: Not Applicable to our business.

-Our employment decisions are not based solely on automated decision-making].
+Our employment decisions are not based solely on automated decision-making.

 The Company shares your data with third parties where required by law, where it is necessary in order to administer the working relationship with you or where we have another legitimate interest in doing so.
-The following services are carried out by third party service providers: administration.
+The following services are carried out by third-party service providers: administration.
 The Company may also share your data with other third parties, for example, in the context of a sale of some or all of its business.
-In those circumstances the data will be subject to confidentiality arrangements.
+In those circumstances, the data will be subject to confidentiality arrangements.

 The Company will not transfer your data to countries outside the European Economic Area.

 When the Company engages third parties to process personal data on its behalf, they do so on the basis of written instructions, are under a duty of confidentiality and are obliged to implement appropriate technical and organisational measures to ensure the security of data.
-[Details of these measures are available from Sarah-Jane Manarin – Business owner].

 It is important that the personal information we hold about you is accurate and current.
 Please be sure to keep us informed if your personal information changes during your time working with us.